melodyqyao/DelaunayTriangulation/README.md

 # DelaunayTriangulation
-This project is designed to implement the incremental Delaunay Triangulation Algorithm.
+This project is designed to implement the incremental Delaunay Triangulation Algorithm in C++.

 This algorithm is used to maximize the minimum angle of all the angles of the triangles in the triangulation.